jdevfullstack/programming-core-concepts/README.md

 we can simply instruct it to do things for us.
 That's very practical, isn't it?

-After the programmable computers, the next big question was how humans would program these computers.
+After programmable computers, the next big question was how humans would program these computers.
 They began developing programming languages and the 1970s was a very remarkable period: the C language was invented.

-After the success, the great potential was unleashed and we are now seeing the things a programmable computer can do: the era of information, real-time data, almost realistic 3D games, artificial intelligence, etc.
+After this success, the great potential was unleashed and we are now seeing the things a programmable computer can do: the era of information, real-time data, almost realistic 3D games, artificial intelligence, etc.

-Learning computer science now is a very sophisticated one unlike it was in the past: there are too many fields even in software development alone.
+Learning computer science today involves many specialized fields, unlike in the past: there are too many fields even in software development alone.

 And if you are a beginner, you might be discouraged